samkasman/macOS-Dotfiles/README.md

 ### To Do
 - macOS
+	- Use `defaults read` to automate all application settings
-	- prompt to set Static IP
+	- Prompt to set Static IP
 	- Prompt to mount NAS via IP address, always mount on boot
 	- Set desktop background image
 	- Set screensaver to Drift > Spectrum, no clock